pommicket/dlsub/README.md

 # dlsub

-A tool for replacing a subset of functions in dynamic libraries.
+A tool (x86-64 only) for replacing a subset of functions in dynamic libraries.

 Let's say you're meddling around with a program that uses [SDL](https://libsdl.org).
 One thing you might want to do is replace an SDL